 In studying the Primal Blueprint model, I fell in love with the principles of ancestral health and wellness.
 I was excited and empowered to learn that many of my old exercise and eating habits were actually contributing to not just the physical stresses I was experiencing, but to a host of other unseen metabolic issues as well.
 I came to learn that reaching our optimal state of human expression wasn’t as hard as I previously thought; and that constantly stressing to look like a magazine cover photo won’t lead to long-term sustainable health.

 I passionately adopted all the beautiful new concepts I discovered.
-Then, by incorporating my genealogy and family history experience, along with spiritual and personal development concepts, I created my practice.
+Then, by incorporating my genealogy and family history experience, along with meaningful and life-changing spiritual and emotional wellness concepts, I created my practice.

-Today, I live a much more healthy and well-balanced life, which I get to share and experience with my incredible fiance, and love of my life, A.C., along with our three amazing kids!
+Today, I live a much more healthy and well-balanced life, which I get to share and experience with my incredible husband, and love of my life, A.C., along with our three amazing kids and little cockapoo, Hampton.
 I am more happy, vibrant, alive, and healthier than at any other point in my life.
 But what has made it all the more fulfilling has been the ability to take my knowledge and experiences and use them to teach others how to discover and express their best, and healthy selves!